Loop by K&R #2

 1. It Lasts (a Lot) Longer

-Raw denim is made from heavier, denser fabrics than most high-street jeans, which means it can take years of wear without thinning or tearing.
-A good pair, with proper care, can last a decade or more.
+Raw denim is usually made from heavier, denser fabrics than most high-street jeans, which means it can take years of wear without thinning or tearing.

 2. It’s Better for the Planet